amalrajan/PyCalc/README.md

 # PyCalc
-_Another calculator built using Python_
+_A hackable calculator for the 21st century_

 ## Screenshot